HDcha/CppND_SG/README.md

 * Loops, Functions, I/O

-  * ( ) The project demonstrates an understanding of C++ functions and control structures.
+  * (x) The project demonstrates an understanding of C++ functions and control structures.
     A variety of control structures are used in the project.
     The project code is clearly organized into functions.
     See [game.cpp](src/game.cpp), [renderer.cpp](src/renderer.cpp)